 In fields like architecture and automotive design, it’s often more cost-effective to create 3D rendered images than to design, create, ship, and assemble real-life working models of projects and blueprints.
 Similarly, engineers across many different specialties use 3D rendering to create technical illustrations of proposed projects.

-Lastly, e-commerce, where product imagery is now an absolute standard, virtual product photography is replacing real product photography without the end consumer noticing any differences.
+Lastly, in e-commerce, where product imagery is now an absolute standard, virtual product photography is replacing real product photography without the end consumer noticing any differences.

 While the complexity of 3D rendering may sometimes go unnoticed, this lack of visibility is a credit to the high-quality rendering of those projects, creating photorealistic images that serve their intended audience.